Cavity insulation installers fit insulation materials into buildings, such as damp proofing, loft insulation and cavity wall insulation.

-To become a trained installer you would work under the supervision of an experienced installer and would take a number of short course offered by the product manufacturers.
+To become a trained installer you would work under the supervision of an experienced installer and would take a number of short courses offered by the product manufacturers.
 To become a fully trained installer can take between 3-6 months.

 You can also chose to work towards the SVQ/NVQ Level 2 Insulation and Building treatments (Construction) which cover units such as loft insulation, damp proofing and cavity wall insulation.

 Cavity insulation installers may also work on the Green Deal initiative which is a government project to make houses more energy efficient and cut carbon emissions.
 To undertake Green Deal work you will need to work for an organisation certified by a Green Deal certification body as meeting the standard in the Publicly Available Specification (PAS) 2030.